ARGOeu/argo-messaging/doc/v1/docs/api_users.md

 ARGO Messaging Service supports calls for creating and modifing users

 ## [GET] Manage Users - List all users

 This request lists all available users in the service using pagination

+- `details`, if set to `true`, it will return the detailed view of each user, containing the projects, subscriptions and topics that the user belongs to.

 It is important to note that if there are no results to return the service will return the following: